RyanDavison/jQuery2Dojo/README.md

 There are plenty of places to find comparisons of jQuery and pre – Dojo 1.7 methods but I wanted to have a place to compare jQuery with Dojo’s AMD style.

-If you ever find yourself needing to convert a jQuery laden web page to one that uses AMD style Dojo (or vise verse), it helps to have a quick little comparison guide to aid the process.
+If you ever find yourself needing to convert a jQuery laden web page to one that uses AMD style Dojo or you want to use your familiarity with jQuery to figure out Dojo, it helps to have a quick little comparison guide to aid the process.
 That's what this is.

 Well, that's what it will be - as soon as I actually finish it.
 <a id="top"></a>